Digital Marketing Agency | SEO, Paid Social & PPC

-It’s worth noting that generative AI is not a novel concept; it was first introduced in the 1960s through chatbots.
-However, it wasn’t until 2014, with the advent of generative adversarial networks (GANs) – a specific type of machine learning algorithm – that generative AI gained the ability to produce remarkably authentic images, videos, and audio featuring real individuals.
+Worth noting, that generative AI is not new; it was first introduced in the 1960s with chatbots.
+But it wasn’t until 2014 when the introduction of generative adversarial networks, a subset of machine learning algorithms-that this form of AI got really good at creating hyper-realistic images, videos, and audio of actual people.

-On one side of the spectrum, this newfound capability has ushered in opportunities such as enhanced movie dubbing and the creation of enriching educational content.
-However, it has also given rise to concerns about deepfakes – digitally manipulated images or videos – and the potential for harmful cybersecurity attacks on businesses, including deceptive requests that convincingly imitate an employee’s superior.
+On one hand, this newfound ability has brought with it the possibility of better movie dubbing and the creation of enriching educational content, while on the other hand, it has raised concerns about deepfakes-digitally manipulated images or videos, and harmful cybersecurity attacks against businesses, including those devious requests that sound just like an employee’s boss.

-The rapid progress in large language models (LLMs), characterized by models boasting billions or even trillions of parameters, marks the onset of a new era where generative AI models exhibit the ability to craft engaging text, produce photorealistic images, and even spontaneously create entertaining sitcoms.
+With recent rapid progress, large language models, which are typically fitted with billions or even trillions of parameters, signal the beginning of a new era in which generative AI models can write engaging text, generate photorealistic images, and even create entertaining sitcoms on the fly.

-Despite these breakthroughs, we find ourselves in the early stages of using generative AI for creating coherent text and creating photorealistic stylized graphics.
-Initial implementations have grappled with issues related to accuracy, bias, and susceptibility to generating hallucinations and peculiar responses.
+Despite these breakthroughs, the use of generative AI applications in coherent text creation or photorealistic stylized graphics is still in its infancy.
+Initial implementations have grappled with issues related to inaccuracy, bias, and susceptibilities to generating hallucinations or peculiar responses.

-Nevertheless, the progress made thus far suggests that the inherent capabilities of generative AI have the potential to profoundly alter how businesses operate in the realm of enterprise technology.
-Looking ahead, this technology holds the promise of aiding in coding, designing new pharmaceuticals, product development, business process redesign, and the transformation of supply chains.
+Moving forward, the technology has the potential to assist in coding, designing new pharmaceuticals, product development, business process redesign, and the transformation of supply chains.

 How does Generative AI work?

-In the early stages of generative AI development, submitting data involved using an API or navigating through a complex process.
-Developers needed to acquaint themselves with specialized tools and code applications using languages like Python.
+Initially, in the development phase of generative AI, sending data required an API or another roundabout process.
+The developers needed to familiarize themselves with specialized tools and code applications with the help of languages such as Python.

-However, trailblazers in generative AI are currently refining user experiences, enabling users to articulate requests in everyday language.
-Following an initial response, users can further tailor the results by providing feedback on the desired style, tone, and other elements they wish the generated content to embody.
+But pioneers in generative AI are now fine-tuning user experience, allowing users to specify needs in natural language.
+If some initial output is created, users can refine the results further through feedback on style, tone, and more, regarding what they want that generated content to convey.

 Generative AI models

-Similarly, images undergo transformation into various visual elements, also expressed as vectors.
-It’s important to note that these techniques can inadvertently encode biases, racism, deception, and puffery present in the training data.
+Similarly, images are translated into many different visual entities also represented as vectors.
+Note that these methods can end up encoding biases, racism, deception, and puffery in training data.

-Once developers establish a method to represent the world, they use specific neural networks to generate new content in response to queries or prompts.
-Techniques such as Generative Adversarial Networks (GANs) and Variational Autoencoders (VAEs) – neural networks featuring both a decoder and an encoder – prove effective in generating realistic human faces, synthetic data for AI training, or even reproductions of specific individuals.
+Techniques such as Generative Adversarial Networks and Variational Autoencoders are neural networks that feature both a decoder and an encoder and find applications in generating realistic human faces, synthetic data for training AIs, or even reproductions of specific individuals.

 What are ChatGPT, Dall-E, and Bard?